 Today companies are judged on far more than financial outcomes.
-A company's performance in areas like ESG, cybersecurity, and more can affect its reputation, staff retention, access to capital, and ultimately enterprise value.

-That's why we're evolving our assurance offering to provide confidence not just in companies' financial statements but in their impact on people and the planet as well.
+A company's performance in areas like ESG and cybersecurity, can affect its reputation, staff retention, access to capital, and ultimately enterprise value.
+That's why we're evolving our assurance offering to provide confidence not just in companies' financial statements but in their broader impact.
 We call this 'trust in what matters.'
-This includes issues that are important to a company and its wider stakeholders.
 We apply rigorous standards to analyse companies' performance on issues such as climate and diversity.
 This helps companies demonstrate their progress, enabling these firms to build trust, enhance their corporate reputations, and grow enterprise value.

 We encourage our clients to understand what matters to their stakeholders, and we deliver assured information about the company's performance on these measures.
 We believe that if it needs to be trusted, it needs to be assured.
-High-quality assurance heightens accountability and trust while giving companies a robust basis for tracking and improving their performance.
+High-quality assurance heightens accountability and trust while giving companies a robust basis for tracking and working to improve their performance.